Treatment

 Radiotherapy

 Radiotherapy uses high energy x-rays to destroy cancer cells.
+Your doctor will talk to you about whether radiotherapy is an option for you.
 You might have it if:

-• you haven’t had radiotherapy to the brain before, or you have had it a long time ago
+• you haven’t had radiotherapy to the brain before, or you had it some time ago

 • the tumour is in a different part of the brain